ZoinerTejada/azure-data-guide/data-guide/pipeline-patterns/online-transaction-processing.md

 [Where to go from here](#wheretogo)

 <a name="about"></a>
-The management of [transactional data](../common-architectures/transactional-data.md) using computer systems is referred to as Online Transaction Processing or OLTP.
-OLTP systems record the business interactions as they occur in the day-to-day operation of the organization.
+The management of [transactional data](../common-architectures/transactional-data.md) using computer systems is referred to as online transaction processing or OLTP.
+OLTP systems record business interactions as they occur in the day-to-day operation of the organization.

 ## <a name="whentouse"></a>When to use this architecture
 Choose OLTP when you have a data pipeline from source to data storage that needs to efficiently process and store business interactions and immediately make them available to client applications in a consistent way, where any tangible delay in efficiency would have a negative impact on the day-to-day operations of the business.